IKEA traditional flavors 2

-A microsite for an event
+A microsite design for an IKEA event in collaboration with local food producers

 In an effort to support local greek food producers, IKEA Greece organised a number of special events at some of its stores.
 Small farmers’ markets were set up and famous greek chefs where invited to give free cooking lessons to the attendees, using fresh ingredients from the producers’ stands.
 In order to highlight these events, we proposed the creation of a website.
 Apart from the events' information and images, we also included a recipe contest and an application form to enter a draw to cook with the chefs.